hubert-sikorski/git-and-github-guide/README.md

 ### Make clean, single-purpose commits

 Let’s say you have two bugs that you just fixed.
 Each bug fix should produce a separate commit.
-By doing that you are creating an organized log of commits, which makes it easy for other developers to read and maintain the code base.
+By doing that you are creating an *organized log of commits*, which makes it easy for other developers to read and maintain the code base.
 It is a good practice to push code more often and not end up with a messy repo.
 Make small commits more frequently and avoid committing large chunks of code.
 This makes it easy to glance through the commit history and find what you are looking for.
-It is recommended that the use of git add . and git add -A should be in moderation and instead the focus should be on making frequent, but meaningful commits.
+It is recommended that the use of git add . and git add -A should be in moderation and instead the focus should be on making *frequent, but meaningful commits*.
 On the other hand, commits which introduce super small changes such as fixing typos in commit messages should be fixed with commands like `git commit --amend` and not made into separate commit.